CanIPhish/olescan/README.md

       auto - execution, system / memory writes and / or file execution outside the VBA context (mraptor)

 Usage: olescan [Options] \<filename>
+   A lightweight wrapper aggregating the functionality of several tools to scan and detect malicious contents embedded within MS OLE2 and MS Office documents
 Options:

       -h, --help         show this help message and exit